 The undersigned appoints Elizabeth A. Abdoo and W. Edward Walter, or either of them, as proxies.
-Each shall have power to appoint his or her substitute.
-They are authorized to represent and vote, as designated on the reverse side, all shares of Host Marriott Corporation common stock held of record by the undersigned on March 30, 2004 at the Annual Meeting of Stockholders to be held on May 20, 2004, or any adjournment thereof.
+Each shall have the power to appoint his or her substitute.
+They are authorized to vote, as designated on the reverse side, all shares of Host Marriott Corporation common stock held of record by the undersigned on March 30, 2004 at the Annual Meeting of Stockholders to be held on May 20, 2004, or any adjournment or postponement thereof and to otherwise represent the undersigned at the meeting with all powers possessed by the undersigned if personally present at the meeting.